Hiring Remote Employees: A Step-By-Step Guide

 After you’ve chosen the right candidate for the remote position, it’s time to do a background check for your new remote employee.

 A pre-employment background check provides information about a job candidate that might inform your hiring decision.
-This screening can turn up criminal convictions, vehicular violations, a bad credit history, or misrepresentation of work history or educational background, any of which could be disqualifying for your role, depending on your screening policy
+This screening can turn up criminal convictions, vehicular violations, a bad credit history, or misrepresentation of work history or educational background, any of which could be disqualifying for your role, depending on your screening policy.
+Conducting a professional reference check as part of your screening program may provide valuable information about your candidate’s character and work experience as well.

 When doing a pre-employment screening for a remote work position, be sure to follow all applicable laws and compliance best practices, including the Fair Credit Reporting Act (FCRA), and any ban-the-box laws in your and your applicant’s local jurisdictions (state, county and city) that require eliminating questions about criminal history from job applications, among other provisions.